sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 When `self` operates in `gst::Format::Time`, `BaseSrc` will send an EOS when a buffer outside of the currently configured segment is pushed if `automatic_eos` is `true`.
-Since 1.16, if `automatic_eos` is `false` an EOS will be pushed only when the `BaseSrc.create` implementation returns `gst::FlowReturn::Eos`.
+Since 1.16, if `automatic_eos` is `false` an EOS will be pushed only when the `BaseSrcClass.create`() implementation returns `gst::FlowReturn::Eos`.
 ## `automatic_eos`
 automatic eos